Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

-We investigate the electronic band structures of monolayer Fe$_2X_2$O ($X=$Cl, Br, I) in their altermagnetic ground states.
-In Fig.~\ref{fig3}(a)-(c), we plot the calculated band structures in the absence of SOC.
-We find that the SOC has only weak effects on the low-energy band structure (see Fig.~S2 in the Supporting Information for the band structures with SOC included), so we shall focus on the results in Fig.~\ref{fig3} in the following analysis.
+Next, we investigate the electronic band structures of monolayer Fe$_2X_2$O ($X=$Cl, Br, I) in their altermagnetic ground states.
+In Fig.~\ref{fig2}(a)-(c), we plot the calculated band structures in the absence of SOC.
+(We find SOC has only weak effects on the low-energy band structure (see Fig.~S3).)
 Here, the bands of spin-up (spin-down) channel are marked with red (blue) color.
-One clearly observes that the spin-up and spin-down bands split in energy-momentum space, despite the system being AFM with no net magnetization.
-Moreover, the spin splitting exhibits a $d$-wave pattern, e.g., the splitting has an opposite sign between $\Gamma$-$X$ and $\Gamma$-$Y$ paths, which is ensured by the $C_{4z}\mathcal T$ symmetry.
-This type of spin splitting in the absence of SOC is the hallmark of an altermagnetic band structure.
+One observes that the spin-up and spin-down bands split in energy-momentum space.
+Moreover, the spin splitting exhibits a $d$-wave pattern, e.g., the splitting has an opposite sign between $\Gamma$-$X$ and $\Gamma$-$Y$ paths, ensured by $C_{4z}\mathcal T$ symmetry.
+This type of spin splitting in the absence of SOC is the hallmark of altermagnetism.

-All three iron oxyhalide materials are insulators, with sizable band gaps $>2$ eV.
-The specific band gap values are presented in Table~\ref{table1}.
-To have a better estimation of the band gap, we also computed the band structures with the hybrid functional (HSE06)(see Fig.~S3 in the Supporting Information), the obtained gap values are listed in Table~\ref{table1}.
-From the analysis of projected density of states (PDOS), one can see that for Fe$_2$Cl$_2$O and Fe$_2$Br$_2$O, the conduction and valence band edges are dominated by Fe $3d$ orbitals.
-As for Fe$_2$I$_2$O, its conduction band minimum (CBM) is dominated by Fe-$3d$, whereas the I-$5p$ orbitals make more contribution at the valence band maximum (VBM).
+All three iron oxyhalides are insulating with sizable band gaps exceeding 2 eV (Table~\ref{table1}).
+Band structure results using the hybrid functional (HSE06) are shown in Fig.~S4, and the corresponding gap values are listed in Table~\ref{table1}.
+From the projected density of states (PDOS), one can see that for Fe$_2$Cl$_2$O and Fe$_2$Br$_2$O, the conduction and valence band edges are dominated by Fe $3d$ orbitals.
+As for Fe$_2$I$_2$O, the I-$5p$ orbitals make more contribution at the valence band maximum (VBM).